mvonderlieth/GettingAndCleaningDataProject/README.md

 ## Code book
 The mean and standard devation summaries are described in the study above.
+All data values are from 0 to 1.0 based on the study sensor output.

 The append columns are: